-Oftentimes, these people are referred to as having “treatment-resistant” depression.
+Often, these people are referred to as having “treatment-resistant” depression.
 Think this might be you?
 Let’s take a closer look at what treatment-resistant depression is and how, if you think you might have it, you can seek the care you deserve.

-Think about it this way: if you knew someone had a bad food allergy, you wouldn’t make them eat a three-course meal of different foods in hopes that they wouldn’t have an allergic reaction.
-Instead, you might do an allergy test and take a closer look at their genetics to see how their cells react and respond to different food groups.
+Think about it this way: if you knew someone had a bad food allergy, you wouldn’t force them to eat a three-course meal of different foods and hope they won’t have an allergic reaction.
+Instead, you might do an allergy test to see how their cells react and respond to different food groups.
 Then, they could better understand which foods nurture and fuel their body.

-With genetic testing for mental health care, we at Prairie Health are doing something similar.
+By offering the option of genetic (also called pharmacogenomic) testing for mental health care, we at Prairie Health are doing something similar.
 Your genes can drive up to 50% of your response to medication, so when your medication doesn’t seem to be working, your genes are a good place to start.
 By having a doctor analyze your genetic makeup, you can receive treatment that’s specifically tailored to you — not treatment based on an educated guess.

-Consult your Psychiatrist
+Consult Your Psychiatrist

-If, of course, you don’t like the idea of genetic testing, but are still seeking help for your treatment-resistant depression, there are other options.
+If, of course, you don’t like the idea of genetic/pharmacogenomic testing, but are still seeking help for your treatment-resistant depression, there are other options.
 For starters, you can talk to your psychiatrist about some of the following:

-- 1. What life circumstances might be contributing to your depression
+- What life circumstances might be contributing to your depression

-- 2. What other physical conditions you might have that could be worsening your depression (e.g. thyroid disorders, chronic pain, or heart problems)
+- What other physical conditions you might have that could be worsening your depression (e.g. thyroid disorders, chronic pain, or heart problems)

-- 3. If you might have another mental health condition (like bipolar disorder, which can cause or worsen depression and may require different treatment)
+- If you might have another mental health condition (like bipolar disorder, which can cause or worsen depression and may require different treatment)

-- 4. Whether or not you’re taking your medications as prescribed.
+- Whether or not you’re taking your medications as prescribed.

 If you are looking specifically for a new medication strategy, you can try discussing with your doctor some of the following options:

-1. Giving your current medications more time
+- Giving your current medications more time

-2. Increasing your dose or decreasing your dose (if indicated by your doctor)
+- Increasing your dose or decreasing your dose (if indicated by your doctor)

-3. Changing antidepressants
+- Changing antidepressants

 You may need to try multiple medications before finding the right one for you.

-4. Adding another type of antidepressant
+- Adding another type of antidepressant

 By prescribing multiple antidepressants at once, your doctor might be able to help you affect a wider range of brain chemicals linked to your depression.

-5. Adding a medication generally used for another condition
+- Adding a medication generally used for another condition

 Doctors sometimes prescribe a treatment that is typically used for a different condition than the one you have.
 This approach is known as augmentation and sometimes helps people with treatment-resistant depression.
 It can include, but is not limited to, antipsychotics, mood stabilizers, anti-anxiety medications, thyroid hormone, or other drugs.